What is a home loan comparison rate?

 - Settlement fee

-Lenders have been required by law (since July 2003) to show you the comparison rate so you can make a real comparison when considering taking out different loans.
-It forces them to be accountable and honest about any unexpectedly high fees and charges, so they can’t just advertise an interest rate that seems too good to be true.
+Lenders have been required by law (since July 2003) to show you the comparison rate, to help you make a more accurate comparison when considering taking out different loans.
+The rationale is to force lenders to be accountable and honest about any unexpectedly high fees and charges, so they can’t just advertise an interest rate that seems too good to be true.

 The comparison rate should be used as a guide only, to compare ‘like for like’ products.
-This is because the average house price in Australia is much higher than $150,000 and many loans are now longer than 25 years, so the comparison rate may not fully reflect the cost of a $450,000 loan over 30 years.
+This is because the average house price in Australia is much higher than $150,000 – in fact according to CoreLogic, the national average dwelling value as of October 2018 was over $538,000.
+As well as that, many home loans are now longer than 25 years, so the comparison rate may not fully reflect the cost of a loan over 30 years.

 The comparison rate does not calculate every possible cost in a loan if the charge may not apply to all borrowers, such as break fees for fixed-rate loans, late payment fees, or redraw fees.

-It also does not include external charges that vary between the states and territories, such as the government stamp duty which is commonly added to the home loan balance, or conveyancing fees.
+It also does not include external charges that vary between the states and territories, such as the government stamp duty that is commonly added to the home loan balance, or conveyancing fees.

 Does the comparison rate make a big difference?

-If you were just looking at interest rates, you might think these two loans would cost the same.
+If you were just considering interest rates (also known as the advertised rate, annual percentage rate or headline rate), you might think these two loans would cost the same.
 You might even glance at some of the fees listed and think it all evens out over time.

 But the comparison rate reveals a different story – one loan really can cost a significant chunk more than the other.

-And the two loans may offer different features, such as an offset account, the option to redraw, portability, or flexible repayment schedules, which may make it worth any additional cost to you.
+On the one hand, one of the two loans may offer different features, such as an offset account, the option to redraw, portability, or flexible repayment schedules, which may make it worth the additional cost to you.

 |Comparison Rates vs. Interest Rates: